 William D. Ford Federal Direct Loans.
 Cleary University has elected to use the William D. Ford Federal Direct Loans which are low-interest loans for students and parents to help pay for the cost of a student's education.
 The lender is the U.S. Department of Education rather than a bank or other financial institution.
-The first step in applying is to complete the Free Application for Federal Student Aid (FAFSA) and then complete a Master Promissory Note (MPN).
+Interested students must complete the Free Application for Federal Student Aid (FAFSA) and a Master Promissory Note (MPN).